kubestellar/kubestellar/docs/content/direct/deploy-on-k3d.md

 # Deploy KubeStellar on K3D

-This document shows how to deploy kubestellar v0.21.0 and a managed cluster on K3D
+This document shows how to deploy kubestellar on K3D hub and wec clusters

 ## Prereqs